 blog image

 Every business wants to increase revenues.
-But for consumer packaged goods (CPG) companies there’s a big difference between ramping up sales at all costs, and achieving sustainable, managed revenue growth that benefits the manufacturer, its retail partners, and their consumers.
+But for consumer-packaged goods (CPG) companies there’s a big difference between ramping up sales at all costs, and achieving sustainable growth.
+Revenue growth management is vital in CPG as it benefits the manufacturer, its retail partners, and their consumers.

 CPG firms face considerable challenges in achieving sustainable top line growth.
 Their supply chains are long and complex.
-A manufacturer will have many individual brands, and these will be offered in a variety of formats and packaging, at different price points.
+A typical CPG manufacturer will have many individual brands.
+And these will be offered in a variety of formats and packaging, at different price points.
 The retail landscape is also incredibly diverse – with a range of consumers buying from convenience stores, supermarkets, and big box retailers, across multiple geographies.
 That’s a lot to get right.

 The current economic climate makes life even more complicated.
 Manufacturers face rising materials and energy costs as well as supply chain disruption.
 Those same factors are contributing to rising inflation rippling throughout the economy.
 Consumers are acutely sensitive about pricing, while retailers are extremely protective of their profit margins.

 This is why more and more firms are embracing a modern revenue growth management (RGM) approach.
+What is revenue growth management?
 Put simply, RGM is the discipline of driving sustainable revenue growth through the methodical and holistic management of all the functions at the manufacturer’s command, including promotions, pricing, assortment, and trade investment.

 The benefits of Revenue Growth Management

 As we’ve seen, the retail and consumer environment for CPG firms is complex.
 But a CPG manufacturer’s own internal landscape is incredibly diverse too.
-A variety of distinct functions and teams all contribute to revenue growth, from demand forecasters and marketers to sales teams and trade promotions professionals.
+A variety of distinct functions and teams all contribute to revenue growth.
+These range from demand forecasters and marketers to sales teams and trade promotions professionals.

 Each has a critical role to play, and they are often complementary.
 But it’s all too easy for different functions to operate as individual silos, working to different objectives, often relying on different data and tooling, and even pulling against each other.